-This planned grouping combines the city centre activity of STAGW, reaching tourists and the business/ work place community whilst also hosting the Albany Deaf Church, the suburban parish of BSM with its interfaith and LGBTQ links and the congregation of Greenside, which has been in

-Guardianship for over a decade.
+This planned grouping combines the city centre activity of STAGW, reaching tourists and the business/ work place community whilst also hosting the Albany Deaf Church, the suburban parish of BSM with its interfaith and LGBTQ links and the congregation of Greenside, which has been in Guardianship for over a decade.
 The congregations are motivated by mission targeted at the east end of the city centre, as well as the housing to the north which is seen the source of a welcome injection of younger people, and there are plans to focus on their pastoral needs, including isolation and loneliness.
-Developing the role of the Arts Outreach worker is a priority, as is working ecumenically and responding to community needs (dementia friendly contact points, food bank).
+Developing the role of the Arts Outreach worker, funded locally, may be a priority in the new grouping, as is working ecumenically and responding to community needs (dementia friendly contact points, food bank).
 This activity is motivated by a commitment 'to see a fairer world shaped by the life, love and example of Jesus' by nurturing 'outward-looking' communities striving towards 'justice and peace.'